errchh/errchh/README.md

 # Hello, my name is Eric Chan.
 I use SQL, R and Tableau as a data analyst.
-Based in Hong Kong and UK.
+Currently based in Hong Kong.